 The ministry added volunteers who concentrated their time on building relationships and providing training to parents.
 All of the work was grounded in Christian teaching as a foundation for lasting impact.

-The solution was to form a year-round, full time, Christian, independent school that would work with children, their families and the community to reshape the lives of youth in poverty stricken areas of Columbia.
-Jubilee Academy (named for the Year of Jubilee in Leviticus 25) completed its first academic year in 2007 and has directly served more than 20 families from the Waites Road Community and surrounding area who are zoned to attend the schools found on the list of “Worst 25 Schools in the Nation.”
+The solution was to form a year-round, full-time, independent Christian school that would work with children, their families, and the community to reshape the lives of youth in poverty-stricken areas of Columbia.
+Jubilee Academy (named for the year of jubilee in Leviticus 25) completed its first academic year in 2007 and directly served more than 20 families from the Waites Road community and surrounding area who were zoned to attend schools that were at that time on the list of “Worst 25 Schools in the Nation.”
 Jubilee was awarded accreditation by the South Carolina Independent School Association (SCISA) in 2009.